The Disturbing Truth Behind a Sardonic Grin

 Creepy and more than a little uncomfortable to behold, one usually thinks of DC Comics' Joker when hearing the phrase "sardonic grin."
 A "smile" that pulls up the corners of the mouth in a way that paints the image of an invisible coat-hanger shoved between the teeth, the sardonic grin is essentially what stereotypical horror movie serial killers are made of.
-Perhaps the famed Black Dahlia killer took a page or two out of the sardonic man's book.
 Yet the awkward and disturbing smile has a much more interesting tale behind it.
 While the phrase "sardonic grin" stems from the pre-Classical Odyssey of Homer, the influence on this term seems to have a long, bawdy history in the world of the ancient Mediterranean.

 Many people think of this type of ‘smile’ when they hear “sardonic grin.” ( Public Domain )

 The sardonic grin dates back to the ancient world—as most things with intriguing backgrounds appear to do.
 Hemlock, a naturally occurring herb usually associated with the forced suicide of the ancient Greek philosopher Socrates, plays a prominent role in the history of the creepy, serial killer grin.
 According to modern authors (such as Mauro Ballero) and ancient writers (such as Plato), a particular strand of the poisonous herb called "water-dropwort" grows throughout the Mediterranean, most commonly localized on the island of Sardinia.
-(One might already see where this article is leading.)
-As a form of the poison was used in the death of Socrates, it is highly evident that the deadly use of the plant was known about even before its role in his death.
-It is from the location of the hemlock herb—Sardinia—that the eventual idiom "sardonic grin" stems.
+One might already see where this article is leading…

 - The eerie masks that preserve history and breathe life into the dead